Sapphirine/202112-11-Web-Application-for-Movie-Recommendation/README.md

 # 202112-11-Web-Application-for-Movie-Recommendation
-Downloading the dataset and run the Run.ipynb can be time-consuming.
+Downloading the dataset and running the Run.ipynb can be time-consuming.
 We hard-coded two examples of our results:
 1. Open the recommend.html file under ~\src\main\resources\templates
 2. Input "Frozen" or "Titanic" to test the result